 Other Linux distro users can try the.AppImage format.
-This is a format which is similar to portable apps for Windows.
-Give executable rights to the downloaded.AppImage file, and you are ready to go!
-To give executable rights, simply right-click on the file and go to “Properties”.
-In the “Permissions”, check the box that says “Allow executing file as program”, and click OK.
-After that you can double-click on the file to run it.
+This format is similar to portable apps for Windows.
+All you have to do is give executable rights to the downloaded.AppImage file and you are ready to go.
+To give executable rights, right-click on the file and go to “Properties.”
+In the “Permissions,” check the box that says “Allow executing the file as a program,” and click OK.
+After that, you can double-click on the file to run it.

-Here is the glance at each of the features which Stacer can do for you, just by click!
+Here is a glance at each of the features which Stacer can do for you, just by a click!

-Dashboard displays system resources usage including CPU, RAM, and Hard disk space.
-It also displays system info and network bandwidth statistics for the session.
-Also handy to see Linux kernel version listed there!
+The dashboard displays the usage of system resources, including CPU, RAM, and Hard disk space.
+It also shows system info and network bandwidth statistics for the session.
+Also handy to see the Linux kernel version listed there!

 System Start Apps tab lets you manage the existing startup apps, and also add new startup entries if needed.

 This is my favorite part of this tool – System Cleaner.
 If you have been a Windows user, you might be aware of Ccleaner.
-Similar to Ccleaner, Stacer also has powerful features that are enough for most of end users.
-It gets rid of Package Caches, which can occupy significant amount of Hard disk space over a period of time.
+Similar to Ccleaner, Stacer also has powerful features that are enough for most end-users.
+It gets rid of Package Caches, which can occupy a significant amount of Hard disk space over a while.
 Additionally, it cleans Crash Reports, Application Logs, Application Caches, and also empties Trash for you.

 System Services tab lets you manage currently running system processes.
-You can start/stop system process if needed in case of troubleshooting your PC.
-I advice caution while managing system services, especially for new Linux users.
+For troubleshooting purposes, you can start/stop system processes.
+I advise caution while managing system services, especially for new Linux users.
 I recommend not to use this tab unless you know what you are doing.
-Turning off important system processes can cause adverse effects to your system.
+Turning off critical system processes can cause adverse effects on your system.

 This feature is similar to “Task Manager” in Windows.
-You can view running processes and view amount of system resources consumed by each process.
-You can also kill a process by selecting it and then clicking on “End Process” button.
+You can view running processes and see the amount of system resources consumed by each process.
+To kill a process, select it and then click the “End Process” button.

-You also get a Uninstaller in this program.
-The downside is you will see tinest system apps and apps that you installed to.
-I would recommend to use the search functionality so that you don’t have to scroll through thousands of little apps installed in your computer.
+Uninstaller is included in this program.
+The downside is you will see the tiniest system apps and apps that you installed to.
+Use the search functionality to avoid scrolling through thousands of little apps installed on your computer.

-System Resources tab comes in handy when you want to take a look at summary and historical usage statistics of CPU, Memory, and Network.
+The system Resources tab comes in handy for taking a look at the summary and historical usage statistics of CPU, Memory, and Network.

 That’s it!
-Hope you enjoy using Stacer for optimizing your system.
-Do let us know your feedback in comments below.
+I hope you enjoy using Stacer for optimizing your system.
+Do let us know your feedback in the comments below.